 In today’s competitive job market, crafting a cover letter is more important than ever.
-Most job seekers understand the importance of a cover letter, but how to write a cover letter that will make a lasting impression on a potential employer can be a challenge.
+Most job seekers understand the importance of a cover letter, but writing a cover letter that will make a lasting impression on a potential employer can be challenging.

 A good cover letter is a difference between getting your foot in the door and being passed over for an interview.
 So how can you write the perfect cover letter to impress potential employers and help you land an interview?
 The key is to focus on how you can add value to the company and what you can bring to the table.